Energinet-DataHub/opengeh-process-manager/docs/ProcessManager/Development.md

 ### Solution folder 1.
 Client

+The `1.
+Client` folder contains the `Client` which is used to administrate the orchestrations from other subsystems.
+It is build as a nuget package containing a `HttpClient` and a `ServiceBusClient`.
+Furthermore this package contains the classes needed to communicate via the endpoints in [`2.
+Api`](#solution-folder-2-api).

+[`4.
+Orchestrations`](#solution-folder-4-orchestrations) contains an `Abstraction` solution as well, which is released as a nuget package and used by the `Client` to communicate with the orchestrations via the custom `HttpsTriggers`.

 ### Solution folder 2.
 Api

-The `Api` folder contains the `HttpTrigger` functions which are used to administrate the orchestrations.
+The `2.
+Api` folder contains the `HttpTrigger` functions which are used to administrate the orchestrations.
 It supports some basic functionality, such as starting an orchestration, checking the status of an orchestration and canceling an orchestration.
-Please note, that `Start` in the `Api`solution is restricted to orchestrations without input.
+Please note, that `Start` in the `Api` solution is restricted to orchestrations without input.
 If one wants to start an orchestration with input, one needs to implement a new `HttpTrigger` function in [`4.
 Orchestrations`](#solution-folder-4-orchestrations).

 ### Solution folder 3.
 Core